danielsamet/mybrewfinder/README.md

 This project was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).

-Access it online at [mybrewfinder](https://velvety-lamington-6883b5.netlify.app/).
-(This will be deployed so long as netlify offer it for free and don't break anything, 🤞 that's a while).

 ## Overview

 This was a quick exercise to create a React app that provides an interactive map for breweries.
 It's intended use is to